Secondary Glazing Sash Windows

 Yes!
 The whole design of Secondary Glazing is that it sits in the same window frame as your existing window.
 The perfect solution to get all the benefits of double glazing without replacing your existing windows!

-When installed, Secondary Glazed windows sit inside the same window frame as your existing window.
-This acts as a second barrier between your home and the outside helping to improve your homes thermal efficiency, security and reduced noise pollution.
+When installed, secondary glazed windows sit inside the same window frame as your existing window.
+This acts as a second barrier between your home and the outside helping to improve your homes thermal efficiency, security and reduce noise pollution.
+This makes it the perfect solution for homes that do not want to completely replace their windows but are looking to make them more efficient.

 Why choose Secondary Glazing?